-Many people believe that someone has to be killed in order for you to be charged with a crime involving the use of lethal (deadly) force.
-You can be charged with using lethal (deadly) force even if the person is not killed, or injured.
+Many people believe that someone has to be killed in order for you to be charged with a crime involving the use of lethal force.
+You can be charged with using lethal force even if the person is not killed, or injured.

 WHAT IS A LETHAL FORCE

-Lethal Force is ANY force that is used that CAN cause death; or CAN cause great harm or destruction.
+Lethal Force is ANY type of force used that CAN cause death; or CAN cause great harm or destruction.
 So as an example, if you use your firearm to defend yourself and the person you shot at doesn’t get shot or is shot and survives the gunshot wound you have used lethal force.
 It’s not about the result of the lethal force that you used it’s the fact that you have used such force against someone.
 Lethal force not only includes things like firearms, rifles, shotguns, etc. It can also include knives, automobiles, bottles or any object that you use that could cause death to another person.

 WHEN CAN SOMEONE USE LETHAL FORCE